 - synthesizing and analyzing long-term environmental monitoring data in R

-*Note this is very much a work in progress as I convert files into easily shared formats, so everything above is not updated yet.
-Please contact me if you are having trouble finding/using any of these resources*
+*Note this is very much a work in progress as we convert files into easily shared formats, so everything above is not updated yet.
+Please contact us if you are having trouble finding/using any of these resources*

 Additionally, some other great resources are:

 - R for Data Science – Hadley Wickham has somewhat of a cult following for a reason.
 Garrett Grolemund and Hadley just released this book/resource (note that ‘R for Data Science’ was formerly called Data Science with R in Hands-On Programming with R) that not only has a lot of really useful tools for wrangling data, but also introduces conceptually how we think about and approach the different components of data analyses (including visualization and communication).
 Looking forward to using this teaching soon!

 - SIO-BUG (Scripps Institution of Oceanography Bioinformatics Users Group) has been creating user friendly tutorials and open community resources for a diversity of physiological, population genomic, phylogenetic, and other applications.